- Stunning sound throughout for this superb live album with both sides earning shootout winning Triple Plus (A+++) grades

-I’ve been playing this record regularly since I first heard it back in the mid-’90s and even after twenty years it has never failed to thrill.
+I’ve been playing this record regularly since I first heard it back in the mid-’90s and it never gets old.
 If I could take only one soul album to my desert island, it would be this one, no doubt about it.

 Listening Test — Don’t Be Fooled